jepusto/SCD-Methods-Guide/docs/06-introduction-to-multilevel-modeling-of-raw-participant-data.md

-# Introduction to Multilevel Modeling of Raw Participant Data {#raw-data}
+# Introduction to Multilevel Modeling of Raw Participant Data {#MLM-raw-data}

-This chapter provides background on multilevel modeling of the raw data from studies included in a synthesis of SCDs.
+_This chapter provides background on multilevel modeling of the raw data from studies included in a synthesis of SCDs.
 We describe when this approach is useful, then discuss various types of study outcomes (e.g., continuous, count, and percentage-based), corresponding assumptions (e.g., within-phase trends, normality), and modeling options for synthesizing findings using multilevel models of raw, individual participant data.
-We conclude this chapter by providing a set of decision rules for meta-analysts to use when selecting among the currently available multilevel modeling options for synthesis of SCDs.
+We conclude this chapter by providing a set of decision rules for meta-analysts to use when selecting among the currently available multilevel modeling options for synthesis of SCDs._

 ## Background